ADVERTISEMENT

 Yacine Khorchi - music2me piano teacher

 Yacine Khorchi is a piano teacher and trained jazz pianist.
-During the test series, we were particularly interested in how he rates a digital piano in terms of sound and feel.
+As part of the review series, we were particularly interested to hear his thoughts on the sound and feel of a digital piano.

 Testing Digital Pianos with Yacine Khorchi